SteagCSCT/ArduinoDay2020/Digital-Clock/digital-clock.md

 ![ds321](src/images/ds.jpeg)

-The DS3231 is a low-cost, highly accurate Real Time Clock which can maintain hours, minutes and seconds, as well as, day, month and year information.
+The **DS3231** is a low-cost, highly accurate Real Time Clock which can maintain hours, minutes and seconds, as well as, day, month and year information.
 Also, it has automatic compensation for leap-years and for months with fewer than 31 days.

+The module can work on either 3.3 or 5 V which makes it suitable for many development platforms or microcontrollers.
+The battery input is 3V and a typical CR2032 3V battery can power the module and maintain the information for more than a year.

+The module uses the I2C Communication Protocol which makes the connection to the Arduino Board very easy.